 A label on the panel states the amperage rating and circuit protected for each fuse.

-House 12-Volt Fuses (Located on right side twin bed cabinet at rear) -Typical View
+House 12-Volt Fuses (Located near the bed) -Typical View

 The fuse panel accepts only blade type plug-in fuses.
 Always replace fuses with those of the same amperage rating.